Old Man's Cave, Hocking Hills

 Tours of the cave are available from May through September.
 You can visit Crystal Cave and Heineman Winery on South Bass Island at 978 Catawba Ave.

-Olentangy Caverns | Delaware, OH
+Olentangy Caverns

-These Ohio caves were formed millions of years ago when an underground river sliced through limestone.
+These caves were formed thousands of years ago when an underground river sliced through limestone.
 They’ve been used by the Wyandot Tribe and by European settlers.
 Within the “Council Chamber,” researchers found artifacts used to craft arrows and other stone tools, some of which are on display at the museum.

 There are still miles of unexplored passages within the Olentangy Caverns, at 105 feet and lower beneath the surface.
 This includes an underground lake, whose exact size is not yet deciphered.
 The lake and other unexplored passages aren’t open to the public.

 All cavern tours are self-guided, and multiple stations with audio recordings and written information detail the area’s history.
 Other family-friendly activities include gem mining, mini golf, a treasure hunt maze, and a petting zoo.
-You can visit Olentangy at 1779 Home Rd.

 Olentangy Caverns, Delaware - Spring in Central Ohio